serverless/examples/aws-ruby-cron-with-dynamodb/README.md

 <!--
-title: 'AWS Ruby scheduled cron example'
+title: 'AWS Ruby scheduled cron example backed by DynamoDB'
 description: 'This is an example of creating a function that runs as a cron job using the serverless 'schedule' event.
 With the usage of the AWS Lambda function, it creates a record to the DynamoDB each and every 30 minutes.'
 layout: Doc
 framework: v2